 For example:

-NOT a car red.
+• A car red.
 A car old.
-A car fast.
+A car fast

-After the verb “to be” and sensing verbs we can use adjectives
+We can use adjectives after the verb “to be” and sensing verbs

 Another way we can use adjectives is with the verb “to be” or with verbs that describe the senses, like “to look, taste, sound, feel, smell” or “to seem”.
 In this structure, we place the adjective after the verb.